President Franklin Delano Roosevelt Empowered Polio Survivors and Raised Public Awareness

-The president’s charity raised money though Birthday Balls held annually on FDR’s birthday.
+The president’s charity raised money though Birthday Balls held annually on Roosevelt’s birthday.
 Local committees organized the events.
 However, many Republicans didn’t want to contribute to a charity run by a Democrat.

 To address this problem, the National Foundation for Infantile Paralysis was formed in 1938.
 It was nonpartisan.
-FDR picked Basil O’Connor, who had spearheaded the original charity, to be the director.
+Roosevelt picked Basil O’Connor, who had spearheaded the original charity, to be the director.

 Basil O’Connor built his foundation on the corporate model.
 O’Connor and his personally chosen staff made all major decisions.
 All plans flowed downward to salaried workers and unpaid supporters at the grass-roots level.